RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - The CA is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name.

-Whenever any of the above <span class="mark">circumstances are reported, the appropriate authority shall review the circumstances and make a revocation decision.
+Whenever any of the above circumstances are reported, the appropriate authority shall review the circumstances and make a revocation decision.
-The revocation decision shall be made based on appropriate criteria, to include</span>:
+The revocation decision shall be made based on appropriate criteria, to include:

 - The nature of the alleged problem;